The humans have finally asked us to write about our favourite subject: ourselves.

 The humans who made these cigarettes tried to make other humans believe that they were actually good for them!
 Like eating grass, or tickling our tummies even when we don’t really want you to even if we’re showing you our tummies.
 But, a bit like that moment when we attack your hand, appearances can be deceptive and we’re certainly doubtful these could help cure your sore throat.
 Cute packaging though…

 A human named Erwin Schrödinger is famous for thinking about whether a cat is alive or dead.
 Don’t worry though, it’s not a real cat.
 He made up this ‘thought experiment’ to help humans imagine how things aren’t really real until they’re observed, especially in the weird world of quantum physics.
 The experiment says that a cat in a box may have died but one won’t actually know until one opens the box, so the cat can be both alive and dead until it’s been seen.
-So next time you think one of us has gone to to toilet behind the sofa, just remember, it’s not true until you see it.
+Next time you think one of us has gone to the toilet behind the sofa, just remember, it’s not true until you see (or smell) it.

 This is more like it–cats in their rightful place, being worshiped by the humans (and by dogs, right?
 Bow down canines!)
 The Egyptian humans knew how to treat us.
 This little metal figure would probably have been left as an offering for the goddess Bastet.